opengeogroep/AERIUS-QGIS-plugins/docs/3.6/09_configuration.md

 ## Save

-When saving the settings, the plugin will attempt to make a connection by firing a few rquests.
-They will also update the content of the connect plugin dialogs.
+Save the settings.
+When the country is set to NL, the plugin will attempt to make a connection by firing a few rquests.
+That will also update the content of the Connect buttons and dialogs.

 ## Hint